 » Chocolate Hills

 Can you imagine 1.700 symmetric hills all them side by side with same shape and size?

 Incredible isn’t it?
 And it´s true!

 In the heart of Bohol Island you can find the Chocolate Hills.
-They are spread in an area of 50 square km and during dry season the green grass of the hills changes to brown color, that´s why they are called Chocolate Hills.
+They are spread in an area of 50 square km and during the dry season the green grass of the hills changes to brown color, that´s why they are called Chocolate Hills.
 No doubt this is the most delicious attraction in Bohol!

 The Chocolate Hills are definitely a place you have to go by motorbike.
-There are daily bus tours going to the view-point, but you will just get a small taste of it.
-The best part is to explore the area around the Chocolate Hills, drive between them in tiny muddy streets and be enchanted by the perfection of the nature.
+There are daily bus tours going to the viewpoint, but you will just get a small taste of it.
+The best part is to explore the area around the Chocolate Hills, drive between them in tiny muddy streets and be enchanted by the perfection of nature.

 » Man-Made Forest

 The Bilar Man-Made Forest is for me one of the most powerful attractions on Bohol Island in the Philippines.
 The beautiful forest is the proof that men and nature can work together.
 While driving in the forest we stop several times just to contemplate the beauty.

 The dense forest stretches up to 2 kilometers between the Loboc and Bilar towns.
 In 1947 the government started a project of reforestation.
 Together with the community, red and white mahogany trees were planted in 19,410 hectares of land, putting an end to the deforestation process that was happening in the Loboc watershed.